-Groundwater flow below BRF occurs in two zones, one shallow zone just beneath the ground surface, and a second zone at the bedrock interface (TVA 2017b).
-Shallow groundwater underlying BRF is present in residual silty sand and gravel layers overlying bedrock and is derived from the infiltration of precipitation and from lateral inflow along the northwest boundary of the reservation (TVA 2017b).
-Data from past investigations and sampling at BRF indicates that the Worthington Branch and Clinch River/Melton Hill Reservoir are the principal receptors of shallow groundwater flow from the plant area (TVA 2016c).
+Groundwater flow below BRF occurs in two zones, upper bedrock and clayey sand and gravel observed overlying bedrock.
+Shallow groundwater underlying BRF is derived from the infiltration of precipitation and from lateral inflow along the northern boundary of the reservation (TVA 2017b).
+Data from past investigations and sampling at BRF indicates that the Worthington Branch, Bullrun Creek, and Clinch River/Melton Hill Reservoir are the principal receptors of shallow groundwater flow from the plant area (TVA 2016c).
 Groundwater at the bedrock interface of the Cambrian-Ordovician carbonate aquifer primarily occurs in solution openings in carbonate rocks and in fractures in sandstones and shale, up to a depth of approximately 300 feet (Brahana et al. 1986).
 Similarly, the groundwater flow through the Chickamauga limestone beneath the main BRF plant area is controlled by fractures that have been enlarged by the dissolution of carbonates and shales.
 These fractures store and transmit large volumes of water.
 Because the many factures and faults in the geologic units of the Valley and Ridge province influence the flow of ground water, there is no regional groundwater flow system.